jonm24/simpleASLdict/README.md

-an attempt at creating an American Sign Language "dictionary" using youtube
+an attempt at creating an American Sign Language "dictionary" using YouTube